PUTTING MONEY BACK IN PEOPLES' POCKETS

 Successful VITA Season Returns More Than $2 Million to Western CT Taxpayers

-Supported by United Way, VITA put more than $2.6 million in federal tax refunds back into the pockets of the people we serve.
-Almost $700,000 in Earned Income Tax Credits were returned to taxpayers across our region.
-Thanks to all the volunteers who make this problem so successful!
+Supported by United Way, VITA put more than $2.9 million in federal tax refunds back into the pockets of the people we serve.
+More than $786,000 in Earned Income Tax Credits were returned to taxpayers across our region.
+Thanks to all the volunteers who make this program so successful!

 United Way of Western Connecticut is proud to support Volunteer Income Tax Assistance (VITA) programs in our community every year and work alongside the Connecticut Association of Human Services (CAHS) and other community partners to provide this service that can put more dollars back into our community.
 Increasing the amount of Earned Income Tax Credits and returns, while providing a free service to ALICE households, has been shown to improve economic security.

-Additional Resources for Greater Financial Stability
+Additional Resources for Greater Financial Fitness

 Explore additional programs for a more secure financial future and resources for money management and financial stability: